hybridly/pingcrm/README.md

 - **Vite**: For super-fast HMR
 - **Typescript**: Vue components are rewritten in Composition API + Typescript
 - **Data objects**: `spatie/laravel-data` is used for TS type generation and added type safety
-- **Localization**: Locale switching has been implemented to illustrate Hybridly's integration with vue-i18n.
-English and Japanese are currently supported, and we welcome PRs for other languages!
+- **Localization**: Locale switching has been implemented to illustrate Hybridly's integration with vue-i18n

 # Installation